 At Antenna House, our solution for creating PDFs from DITA content can repeatedly use the same piece or selection of content in many different documents — but you only need to write it once.
 The DITA XML format allows businesses all around the world to automate more of their document creation by using function calls instead of repeatedly building and filling text elements on each individual page.

 For example, consider the "Warnings" or "Disclaimers" that are common for your industry documentations.
 DITA editors and systems would allow you to create these disclaimers and save then with a “Disclaimer” topic.
 From there, you’ll only need to call for these topics in the place your documents need the disclaimer.
-DITA automates the insertion and AH Formatter will ensure that it’s properly displayed across every document.
+DITA automates the insertion and Formatter will ensure that it’s properly displayed across every document.

 DITA Open Toolkit (DITA-OT) is an open-source publishing tool used to process DITA content and converts it to various output formats.
 To convert DITA to PDF output based on XSL-FO, a standard PDF transformation plugin, called PDF2, is provided with DITA-OT by default.